 - IoT Smart things (Smart speakers, Smart Plugs, Smart thermostats..)

 - High-Quality Streaming Content (HD, Ultra HD, and 4K)

 The hardest part may be figuring out how much bandwidth each activity really uses.
-A teenager won’t use the same as Mom or Dad, nor is the same is either part is working from Home.
-Lastly, you’ll want to think about all the other devices in your home that connect to the Internet and how they use those connections, such as TV receivers, game consoles, smart appliances and lastly you do want to future proof.
-Before we look in detail the usage lets clarify what Download and Upload mean.
+A teenager won’t use the same as Mom or Dad, nor is it the same if either part is working from Home.
+Lastly, you’ll want to think about all the other devices in your home that connect to the Internet and how they use those connections, such as TV receivers, game consoles, smart appliances, and lastly you do want to future proof.
+Before we look in detail the usage let’s clarify what Download and Upload mean.

 - Uploading is similar to downloading but in the reverse; whatever you send is copied to another device or location.
 Uploads use in general less bandwidth.
 It could become the bottleneck if there are many devices uploading at once.